-Recently, I felt like getting a 3D printer for my office and I think you will agree with me if I say that at first glance, they all look so complicated and confusing and one finds himself lost.
-This is because there are so many different types of 3D Printers such as industrial ones, for educational purposes, for home use and then the small cheap ones.
+Recently, I felt like getting a 3D printer for my office and I think you will agree with me if I say that at first glance, they all look so complicated if you’ve never used one before.
+There are so many different types of 3D Printers — industrial ones, those for educational purposes, for home use and then the small cheap ones.

 Based on facts and verified reviews, I summed it all up in this one article and here in this article you will find everything about all the possible 3D printer categories as well as added a few extra ones priced under $1000 and $500 but yet efficient.
 I also included a buying guide at the end of this article to help you make your mind.